 Boca Raton home prices are not only among the most expensive in Florida, but Boca Raton real estate also consistently ranks among the most expensive in America.

-Boca Raton is a decidedly white-collar city, with fully 90.88% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Boca Raton is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Boca Raton who work in sales jobs (17.29%), management occupations (15.40%), and office and administrative support (10.25%).
+Boca Raton is a decidedly white-collar city, with fully 91.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Boca Raton is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Boca Raton who work in sales jobs (17.63%), management occupations (16.89%), and office and administrative support (10.02%).

 Also of interest is that Boca Raton has more people living here who work in computers and math than 95% of the places in the US.

 Boca Raton is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Boca Raton is a somewhat ethnically-diverse city.
+Boca Raton is a very ethnically-diverse city.
 The people who call Boca Raton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Boca Raton residents report their race to be White, followed by Black or African-American.
 Boca Raton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.15% of the city’s residents.
-Important ancestries of people in Boca Raton include German, Irish, English, and Polish.
+People of Hispanic or Latino origin account for 12.95% of the city’s residents.
+Important ancestries of people in Boca Raton include German, Irish, English, and Russian.

 The most common language spoken in Boca Raton is English.
 Other important languages spoken here include Spanish and Portuguese.